Welcome back to Collectors Club.

 In the UK shirts then appear to be sold on through online marketplaces like eBay and apps (ESPECIALLY DEPOP) have now become flooded with fakes.
 It’s clearly something that needs addressing.
 No one from within eBay or Depop seem to take any notice of reports which in turn is seriously tainting the experience of searching for shirts on these sites.

-Ellis: No, however, as mentioned in my video,the term replica is becoming more and more prominent from companies and sellers to try and trick people into buying shirts.
+Ellis: The term replica is becoming more and more prominent from companies and sellers to try and trick people into buying shirts.

 Roger: The term replica seems to have been drastically lost over recent times.
 To me as someone in their 30s a replica football kit was the original term for a store bought shirt/kit in my youth.
 However “replica” now along with quite a few other names have become the new word for fake.